hsnlab/escape/pox/ext/doc/source/adapt/adapters.rst

 :any:`SDNDomainPOXAdapter` implements the OF controller functionality for the external SDN/OpenFlow switches.

+:any:`TopologyLoadException` can signal errors occurred during topology building.

 :any:`InternalMininetAdapter` implements Mininet related functionality transparently e.g. start/stop/clean topology built from an :any:'NFFG'.